noiseprotocol/noise_spec/noise.md

 Ephemeral public keys are sent in the clear.
 Static public keys may be encrypted (to provide identity hiding).
-Following the public keys will be a payload, which may also be encrypted.
-Encryption of static public keys and payloads will occur if a shared secret key has been established, either from a pre-shared key, or from the output of handshake DH calculations.
+Following the public keys will be a payload which could be used to convey certificates or other handshake data, and which may also be encrypted.
+Encryption of static public keys and payloads will occur if a shared secret key has been established, either from a pre-shared key, or from previous DH calculations.

 A transport message consists solely of an encrypted payload.